On the composable security of weak coin flipping: Causal box model

 \end{definition}

 The above definition of parallel composition implicitly requires the causal boxes $\Phi$ and $\Psi$ share the same partially ordered set $\cT$.
-However, a general causal box may not contain the information of the causal structure of some other causal box, that is, there is no such common set $\cT$.
+However, a general causal box may not contain the information of the causal structure of some other causal box.
+Then, a predefined common poset $\cT$ may not exist.
 In this case, to make the composition possible, we propose a more general version of parallel composition.
 Before that, we introduce the union of posets that might have intersection.

 A poset $\cT$ can be treated as a tuple of a set and a partial order relation $\cT= (\fS,\preceq)$.
 We define the union of two posets as follows.

 \begin{definition}[Union of partial orders] Let $\cT_1 = ( \fS_1, \preceq_1)$ and $\cT_2 = (\fS_2, \preceq_2)$ be two compatible posets.
 Let the relation on the set $\fS =\fS_1 \cup \fS_2$ be $\preceq = \preceq_1 \sqcup \preceq_2$.
 Then $x \preceq y $ if and only if there exists a sequence $\{a_i\}_{i=0}^{n} \subseteq \fS_1 \sqcup \fS_2$ such that $a_1=x$, $a_n=y$ and $\forall i \in [n]$ either $a_{i-1} \preceq_{1} a_i$ or $a_{i-1} \preceq_2 a_i$.
 The union of posets, denoted by $\cT_1 \sqcup \cT_2$, is then defined as